Professor of Electrical and Computer Engineering

 Science and Religion

-Over the past 15 years I devoted a great deal of attention to this topic, and it continues to be a key part of my scholarly activities.
-My interest in the dialogue between science and religion has resulted in the development of an interdisciplinary course entitled “Chaos Theory, Metamathematics and the Limits of Knowledge: A Scientific Perspective on Religion”, as well as the publication of two books (whose descriptions are shown below).
+Over the past 20 years I devoted a great deal of attention to this topic, and it continues to be a key part of my scholarly activities.
+My interest in the dialogue between science and religion has resulted in the development of an interdisciplinary course entitled “Chaos Theory, Metamathematics and the Limits of Knowledge: A Scientific Perspective on Religion”, as well as the publication of three books (whose descriptions are shown below).

 I have taught this course at five different universities on three continents (Santa Clara University, St. Xavier’s College Kolkata, Catholic University of Montevideo, St. Xavier’s College, Mumbai and St. Joseph University of Beirut).
 To get a sense for what this course is about, I would encourage you to take a look at my keynote presentation: “Unknowable Reality: Science, Mathematics and Mystery”, which was delivered on January 28, 2014 (as part of the Bannan Institute: What Good Is God).